-Among the 4Cs standards for diamond grading and valuation is Color.
+Among the 4Cs for grading and evaluating diamonds is Color.
 In White diamonds (unlike fancy color diamonds), a diamond with a higher color grade ( Colorless D, E, F ) will carry a bigger price tag than a diamond in lower color grades such as J, K, M. Near colorless diamonds are also considered high quality, especially G and H color diamonds.

 It can be helpful to learn how to navigate the issue of diamond color and when to compromise on it and when not to if budget is an issue.
-Our bottom line suggestions are:
+Our bottom line recommendations include:

 - D-F Color Diamonds are considered colorless and are good for investment purposes.
 However, the clarity of the diamond must also be high in order for it to be considered in investment category (Flawless to VVS range).
 If you are buying a diamond in D-F color range, diamonds with no fluorescence should be given preference.

 - G is also an exceptional color and almost impossible to distinguish from colorless diamonds.
 For example, between this 1ct.
 G VS1 and 1ct.
 F VS1 (other factors being equal), you are saving $1000 without compromising on the overall brilliance of the stone.

 - H and I are also perfect color grades (GIA graded) and can be good options if you want a high quality diamond, but have a budget problem.